nextflow-io/training/docs/basic_training/operators.md

 # Operators

-Operators are methods that allow you to connect channels, transform values emitted by a channel, or apply some user-provided rules.
+Nextflow operators are methods that allow you to manipulate channels.
+Every operator, with the exception of `set` and `subscribe`, produces one or more new channels, allowing you to chain operators to fit your needs.

 There are seven main groups of operators are described in greater detail within the Nextflow Reference Documentation, linked below: